-The importance of local search has already been discussed for the past few years, but if you haven’t claimed your listings on local search directories such as Google My Business and Bing places for business, you could be missing out.
-It’s free to do, and helps ensure accurate information about your business will be found when people search online.
+The importance of local search has been a hot topic for the past few years, which isn’t going to change.
+If you haven’t claimed your listings on local search directories such as Google Business Profile and Yelp, you could be missing out.
+It’s free to do, can help increase the likelihood your website ranks in search results, and most importantly, ensure accurate information about your business is found when people search online.

 9. Don’t Forget About Your Website

-In today’s world of social media and mobile marketing, it’s easy to forget where we’ve come from.
-Please don’t make that mistake, make sure your website is updated regularly, with high-quality, engaging content.
+Today’s world is highly focused on social media, so it’s easy to put your website on the back burner.
+But don’t make that mistake.
+Make sure your website is updated regularly, with high-quality, engaging content.
 Also, if it’s not mobile-friendly already, do so immediately.
-Not only does it make your website easier to navigate across all devices, but most important, it provides a better user experience no matter how consumers access your site.
+Not only does it make your website easier to navigate across all devices, but most importantly, it provides a better user experience no matter how consumers access your site.

 10. Connect with Customers Via Email

-Email is one of the oldest digital marketing tools out there, and still one of the most effective.
-Just about everyone has an email address and they check it regularly throughout the day.
-Be consistent with your sends, whether it’s a monthly newsletter, weekly promotion, or daily update, your customers will quickly get acclimated to your schedule and look forward to receiving the emails as long as you continue to provide information they deem as valuable.
+Email is one of the oldest digital marketing tools but is often forgotten even though ut it is still one of the most direct and reliable ways to reach your target audience.
+Everyone has an email address, and they check it regularly throughout the day.
+Be consistent with your sends, and whether it’s a monthly newsletter, weekly promotion, or daily update, your customers will quickly get acclimated to your schedule and look forward to receiving the emails as long as you continue to provide the information they deem as valuable.